-We also compared estimated annual bills for a typical small business customer in each network area based on offers as at June 2015, June 2016 and July 2016.
-Figures 7.4 to 7.6 show these estimated bills for standing offer prices and lowest priced offers from the three major retailers.
+We also compared estimated annual bills for a typical small business customer in each network area based on offers as at June 2015, June 2016 and September 2016.
+Figures 7.4 to 7.6 show these estimated bills for standing offers, most common tariffs and lowest priced offers from the three major retailers.
 Appendix B provides the same comparison for all retailers from whom we received price data.

-Prices for small business customers increased between June 2016 and July 2016
+Prices for small business customers increased between June 2016 and September 2016

-The majority of standing offer prices and lowest priced offers for small business customers increased in July 2016 compared with June 2016.
+The majority of standing offers, most common tariffs and lowest priced offers for small business customers increased by September 2016 compared with June 2016.
 While these increases often outweighed the decreases in prices observed in 2015-16, in many cases prices remained below June 2015 levels.
 This was especially true for prices in the Essential network area.

-Figure 7.4 Estimated annual bills on standing offer prices and lowest priced offers for typical small business customers in the Ausgrid network area, June 2015 - July 2016 (\$2016, inc. GST)
+Figure 7.4 Estimated annual bills on standing offer prices and lowest priced offers for typical small business customers in the Ausgrid network area, June 2015 - September 2016 (\$2016, inc. GST)

 Note: Bills are calculated based on annual consumption of 10,000 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest offers in June 2015, June 2016 and September 2016 were from Simply Energy, 1st Energy and Lumo respectively.

-Estimated annual bills on standing offer prices and lowest priced Figure 7.5 offers for typical small business customers in the Endeavour network area, June 2015 - July 2016 (\$2016, inc. GST)
+Figure 7.5 Estimated annual bills on standing offer prices and lowest priced offers for typical small business customers in the Endeavour network area, June 2015 - September 2016 (\$2016, inc. GST)

 Note: Bills are calculated based on annual consumption of 10,000 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest offers in June 2015, June 2016 and September 2016 were from Next Business Energy, QEnergy and Origin respectively.

-Figure 7.6 Estimated annual bills on standing offer prices and lowest priced offers for typical small business customers in the Essential network area, June 2015 - July 2016 (\$2016, inc. GST)
+Figure 7.6 Estimated annual bills on standing offer prices and lowest priced offers for typical small business customers in the Essential network area, June 2015 - September 2016 (\$2016, inc. GST)

 Note: Bills are calculated based on annual consumption of 10,000 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest offers in June 2015, June 2016 and September 2016 were from Lumo, Powershop and Next Business Energy respectively.

-Table 7.3 Percentage changes in offers for typical small business customers between June 2016 and July 2016
+Table 7.3 Percentage changes in offers for typical small business customers between June 2016 and September 2016